 All Sirius Black was able to say about the aftermath of that incident was that Snape had been forbidden to speak of what he had seen.
 That doesn’t sound really sound to me as though Sirius was present as a fly on the wall at that interview.
 In Dumbledore’s place I know that I’d have made sure to speak to each of the involved parties separately.

-And an offer of Amnesty and/or escape to a surly 16-year-old who appears to be on the wrong path would have been absolutely in character for what we thought we knew of Albus Dumbledore.
+And an offer of Amnesty and/or escape to a surly 16-year-old who appears to be on a collision path with disaster, would have been absolutely in character for what we thought we knew of Albus Dumbledore.
 We even saw him make the same offer on the top of the Astronomy Tower.
 (A hollow offer if there ever was one.
-By that point, how, and more to the point who, would he have deputised to arrange the matter had the boy accepted?)
+By that point, how, and more to the point who, would he have deputized to arrange the matter had the boy accepted?)

 Dumbledore is certainly not excessively squeamish about entrusting the young to dangerous paths in dangerous times.
 Particularly the young whose paths have already been chosen for them, such as Harry and Draco.
 Or those who seem likely to be put in a position where to refuse an offered path could be even more dangerous than to accept it.
 As was probably the case with Severus Snape.
 The boy was very much at risk of being put to use by the enemy.
 Willing or not.